 - Select two topics from the seven graduate level topics listed below.

-- The DGS will let you know which faculty members have agreed to sit on the exam committee.
-You can then contact those faculty to work out the date and time for your exam, which usually takes place in a faculty office.
+- Once the committee is set, you and faculty can work out the date and time for your exam, which usually takes place in a faculty office.

 NOTE: When you talk to the professors who will give you the exam, make sure you understand what they expect you to know.